erickvasm/dotfiles/doc/Tools.md

 handbrakeCLI -i /path/to/input.mov -o /path/to/output.mp4 -e x264 -q 28 -r 15 -B 64 -X 1280 -O
 ```

-## Dark readere shortcut
+## Dark reader shortcut

-How to active/deactive dark reader in safari or other browser
+How to active/deactivate dark reader in safari or other browser

 - Alt shift d